codelingo/docs/docs/concepts/tenets.md

 #### Fact Nesting

-Facts can be take arbitrarily many other facts as arguments, forming a query with a tree struct of arbitrary depth.
+Facts can take any number of facts and properties as children, forming a query with a tree struct of arbitrary depth.
 A parent-child fact pair will match any parent element even if the child is not a direct descendant.
 The following query finds all the if statements inside a method called "myMethod", even those nested inside intermediate scopes (for loops etc):

 ```
 method({depth: any}):